lbussy/brew-bubbles/docs/assembly/index.rst

 This BOM is available on Mouser_.
 You can find these parts just about any of the usual places.
 Make sure they are the proper rating and form factor.

 If you choose to use the temperature sensors, you need to obtain two (2) Waterproof DS18B20_ Temperature Sensor with leads.
 These are the same as used with the various fermenter temperature control projects such as BrewPi Remix.
 You also need to crimp on a three-terminal female plug.
-You can get a kit_ on Amazon with more terminals than you ever need including the crimping tool for about $25, or save by doing some careful AliExpress shopping.
+You can get a kit_ on Amazon with more terminals than you ever need including the crimping tool for about $25 or save by doing some careful AliExpress shopping.

 Component Installation
 ----------------------

 You are going to have to solder.
 If you have legitimately never soldered anything before, I recommend you spend a few minutes on YouTube and watch a few videos.
+Sparkfun_ also has a very nice tutorial_.
 It is not hard at all once you get the hang of it.
 And, while the shield is comparatively small, the components chosen are simple through-hole parts, which may be easily soldered by a beginner with a little patience.

 I do not intend to provide a step-by-step on how to solder here.
 Still, I recommend the following part installation order for ease of assembly: